kittykatattack/learningPixi/README.md

 -------------------------

-To get the texture atlas into Pixi, load it using Pixi’s `loader`.
-If the JSON file was made with Texture Packer, the `loader` will interpret the data and create a texture from each frame on the tileset automatically.
-Here’s how to use the `loader` to load the `treasureHunter.json` file.
+To get the texture atlas into Pixi, load it using Pixi’s `Loader`.
+If the JSON file was made with Texture Packer, the `Loader` will interpret the data and create a texture from each frame on the tileset automatically.
+Here’s how to use the `Loader` to load the `treasureHunter.json` file.
 When it has loaded, the `setup` function will run.
 ```js
 loader